Quick Answer

 Motorcycle/Scooter$2K–5K purchasePersonal transportTraffic avoidanceInsurance $30–50/month; fuel $10–15/month; risky

-Most expats in major cities skip car ownership entirely.
-Metro + occasional Ubers cost $30–50/month total.
-Taxis are cheap but unreliable; Uber is 3–5% cheaper than taxis with app convenience and driver ratings.
-Didi (Chinese competitor to Uber) occasionally offers 30–50% promotional credits, worth exploring for new users.
-Medellín and Bogotá have integrated metro systems with cable cars (Medellín), bike-sharing, and bus networks, making car ownership completely unnecessary for urban living.
-Cars in Colombia cost 30–50% more than USA due to import taxes; fuel costs $4.50–5 per gallon.
-Property taxes, parking ($30–80/month in prime neighborhoods), maintenance, and insurance add $250–400/month total.
-Car ownership only makes sense for families of 4+, countryside residents, or business owners requiring frequent travel outside metro areas.
+Most expats skip car ownership entirely.
+Metro + occasional Ubers cost $30–50/month.
+Uber is 3–5% cheaper than taxis with app convenience; Didi offers promotional credits.
+Medellín and Bogotá have integrated metro systems with cable cars, bike-sharing, and buses, making car ownership unnecessary.
+Cars cost 30–50% more than USA due to import taxes; parking, maintenance, and insurance add $250–400/month.

-Medellín's Metro Cable connects hillside neighborhoods affordably; rides cost $0.70 and solve the transportation puzzle for residents in traditionally isolated areas.
-Bogotá's TransMilenio BRT moves 2.4 million passengers daily at $0.80/ride, faster than traditional metro.
-Both systems integrate with metro and bus networks through single card systems (civica card Medellín, tarjeta TM Bogotá).
-Expats living near metro lines often spend $10–15/month on transport; those using Uber daily might spend $100–150/month instead.
+Medellín's Metro Cable connects hillside neighborhoods at $0.70/ride.
+Bogotá's TransMilenio BRT moves 2.4 million daily at $0.80/ride.
+Both integrate through single card systems (civica Medellín, tarjeta TM Bogotá).
+Expats near metro lines spend $10–15/month; Uber-dependent expats spend $100–150/month.

 How Good Is Healthcare in Colombia and What Does It Cost?

-Colombia's healthcare quality rivals first-world countries due to strong medical training, international equipment standards, and competitive private sector.
-Many Colombian doctors trained at prestigious US and European universities; many medical school graduates from Colombia are recruited internationally, creating world-class talent pool.
+Colombia's healthcare quality rivals first-world countries due to strong medical training and competitive private sector.
+Many doctors trained at prestigious US and European universities.
 Joint Commission-accredited hospitals in major cities meet US standards.
-Telemedicine is growing; virtual consultations with private doctors cost $15–30 for non-emergencies.
+Telemedicine consultations cost $15–30 for non-emergencies.

 Healthcare Cost Comparison: Colombia vs USA